liferay/liferay-docs/discover/portal/articles/11-using-web-forms-and-dynamic-data-lists/01-building-list-platform-in-liferay-and-defining-data-types.markdown

+---
+header-id: building-a-list-platform-in-liferay-and-defining-data-
+---

-# Building a List Platform in Liferay and Defining Data Types [](id=building-a-list-platform-in-liferay-and-defining-data-)
+# Building a List Platform in Liferay and Defining Data Types

 To expand and extend the social capabilities of our site, we want to build a new, radical platform on Liferay: custom-built lists that users can share and